sigp/lighthouse/book/src/simple-testnet.md

 ## Starting a beacon node

-Start a new node (creating a fresh database and configuration in `$HOME/.lighthouse`), using:
+Start a new node with:

 ```bash
 $ lighthouse bn --http testnet -r quick 8 <time>